 - Fragmentation — Brands are using more and more channels, many agencies and often an extended network of external representatives to reach their fragmenting target audiences.

-- Specialisation – The rise and rise of digital marketing has led to the move towards specialists and away from generalists in marketing teams, creating silos and making it harder for CMOs to see the big picture and understand the real impact of the full range of marketing activities.
+- Specialisation – The rise and rise of digital marketing has led to the move towards specialists and away from generalists in marketing teams, creating silos and making it harder for CMOs to see the big picture and understand the true impact of the full range of marketing activities.

 - Regulation — The growth of regulatory requirements such as privacy legislation and GDPR, which promises big financial penalties for breaches, means the cost of not managing marketing risk effectively is higher than it’s ever been.
 It also attracts greater scrutiny on social networks and other citizen-driven channels.